griendt/gd6/docs/docs/index.md

 # Introduction

 It is the sixth installment of a game of strategy, clever planning and cunning.
-Starting out as a forum game heavily inspired by -- and --- "Foo", [Risk](https://en.wikipedia.org/wiki/Risk_(game)) and [Diplomacy](https://en.wikipedia.org/wiki/Diplomacy_(game)), it quickly became something larger, each new edition adding new elements and learning from the previous.
+Starting out as a forum game heavily inspired by [Risk](https://en.wikipedia.org/wiki/Risk_(game)) and [Diplomacy](https://en.wikipedia.org/wiki/Diplomacy_(game)), it quickly became something larger, each new edition adding new elements and learning from the previous.

 This edition aims to be several things, just like previous games: